TeamSPWK/cartesius/docs/usage.md

 * **`area`** : Predict the area of the polygon.
 * **`perimeter`** : Predict the perimeter of the polygon.
 * **`size`** : Predict the width and the height of the polygon.
-* **`concavity`** : Predict the "concavity" of the polygon.
-Concavity is defined as the area of the polygon divided by the area of its convex hull.
-It represents "how much concave a polygon is".
+* **`convexity`** : Predict the "convexity" of the polygon.
+Convexity is defined as the area of the polygon divided by the area of its convex hull.
+It represents "how much convex a polygon is".
 * **`min_clear`** : Predict the minimum clearance of the polygon.
 The minimum clearance is the smallest distance by which a node should be moved to produce an invalid geometry.
 * **`centroid`** : Predict the x and y coordinates of the centroid of the polygon.